dsdanielpark/open-interview/docs/usage.md

     claudeToken = "value"
     claude_interviewer = InterviewClaude(api_key=claudeToken, engine="Claude")
     ```

-2. Provide the job description and resume, set the desired parameters, and call the `generate_interview_content` method to generate the interview content.
+2. Provide the job description and resume, set the desired parameters, and generate system and user prompts in the following format.
+Check the generated prompts and modify as needed.
+You can create the desired prompt through a few attempts via web or API.

     ```python
+    from openinterview import InterviewGPT

     jd = "This role demands a deep enthusiasm for AI development." resume = "I'm a passionate AI engineer. https://github.com/dsdanielpark"